prominence-eosc/docs/quick-start.md

 $ pip install prominence
 ```

-Two environment variables need to be set which define the URL of the PROMINENCE server and OpenID Connect (OIDC) server:
+Two environment variables need to be set which define the URLs of the PROMINENCE and OpenID Connect (OIDC) servers:
 ```
 $ export PROMINENCE_URL=https://...
 $ export PROMINENCE_OIDC_URL=https://...